 14. Mount Whitney

-Once you reach the top, there are various ways to explore it: hiking around its perimeter will take about three hours; taking photos may take longer because they need time on film if they are going to turn out well!
+Once you reach the top, there are various ways to explore it: hiking around its perimeter will take about three hours; taking photos may take longer because they need time on film if they turn out well!

 15. Bodie State Historic Park

-Bodie is a ghost town located in Mono County California.
-It was once a thriving gold mining community that had an estimated population of 9,000 people during its peak in the mid-19th century.
+Bodie is a ghost town located in Mono County, California.
+It was once a thriving gold mining community with an estimated population of 9,000 during its peak in the mid-19th century.

-Bodie State Historic Park preserves the historic buildings and landscapes left behind by this former boomtown, which became one of the most farm America’s most famous ghost towns Historic Park is one of the most exotic places in California you can visit while traveling there.
+Bodie State Historic Park preserves the historic buildings and landscapes left behind by this former boomtown, one of America’s most famous ghost towns.
+Historic Park is one of the most exotic places in California you can visit while traveling there.

-The park offers tours of historic buildings such as saloons and hotels along with guided hikes through some very remote parts of the landscape where you can still find evidence from Bodie’s past life.
+The park offers tours of historic buildings such as saloons and hotels and guided hikes through some very remote parts of the landscape where you can still find evidence from Bodie’s past life.

-There are also special events held throughout the year including concerts at Miners Union Hall built around 1900; also check out their annual Old Time Christmas Celebration!
+Special events are held throughout the year, including concerts at Miners Union Hall, built around 1900; also check out their annual Old Time Christmas Celebration!

 16. Lake Tahoe